Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Not only is simply having images important, they have to be good images.
 What makes a good image?
 It should be high quality and it should be relevant.
 Don’t use bad stock images.
 Try to get images that best represent you, whether that’s purchasing or getting ones taken of your real space or product or people.
 Chances are your competitors won’t have those some images on their sites, and your consumers won’t groan at seeing the same ambiguous woman smiling in a conference room.

 You’ve got images and they’re high quality, but it’s all about location, location, location.
 Where your pictures go has an impact, a really big one.
 Don’t let one bad image placement cost you when it’s so easy to get right.

 There are so many ways using content wrong can hurt your site.
-Here are the big ones.
+From low-quality posts to a lack of variety, here are the big ones:

 There are a couple different places and ways you might not have enough content.
 For starters, let’s look at your blog.
 If you want to be an authority in your space and show people you know what you’re talking about, you have to give them content to back it up.
 If you’re an expert on tires and don’t have a gigantic amount of information people are looking for about tires, they’re going to look somewhere else.
 Go past the basics.
 Don’t be vague.
 Give the people what they want.

 Another place you may not have enough content is in your product descriptions.
 People like information.
 They want to know what the features are of the product, what the benefits are, and why they should buy it.
 Tell them.
 Don’t let a customer slip away because they want to buy your product but don’t have enough information to make that purchasing decision.